 From time to time, proposals appear on the Internet or older planning maps to extend Interstate 70 either west to Nevada and California (via U.S. 50) or east to Delaware or even New Jersey.
 Neither of these extensions are being actively pursued by the affected state departments of transportation, and they would likely require significant outlays to make either extension possible.

-Interstate 15 travels two miles north from Sulphurdale to junction Interstate 70 in southern Millard County.
+Interstate 15 travels two miles north from Sulphurdale to Interstate 70 in southern Millard County.
 I-70 stems east from Exit 132 to Richfield, Salina, and Green River on its 232.15-mile journey through the state of Utah.
-Photo taken by Garrett Smith (07/07/11).
+Photo taken 08/09/14.

 One mile south of the trumpet interchange (Exit 132) with Interstate 70 east.
 I-70 provides the main connection from Southern California and Las Vegas to Denver, Colorado.
 The freeway reaches the Mile High City in 505 miles.
-Photo taken by Garrett Smith (07/07/11).
+Photo taken 08/09/14.

 The eastbound beginning of Interstate 70 departs I-15 north.
 Interstate 70 travels between Cove Fort, Utah and Baltimore, Maryland.
 The freeway serves such cities as Denver, Topeka, Kansas City, St. Louis, Indianapolis, Columbus, Wheeling and Pittsburgh along the 2,153.13 mile journey.
 This interchange was completed during the mid-1980s.
-Photo taken by Garrett Smith (07/07/11).
+Photo taken 08/09/14.

 Original signage for Interstate 15 north at I-70 east.
-The town of Richfield represents the first town of any consequence along Interstate 70.
-It is the Sevier County seat and can be found to the south of Interstate 70 at Exit 40.
+The town of Richfield represents the first population center along Interstate 70.
+The Sevier County seat is located to the south of Interstate 70 at Exit 40.
 Photo taken by Michael Summa (1986).

 Perspective from Interstate 15 south